rdegges/okta.github.io/hugo/content/blog/seven-new-vs-features.md

 ---
 layout: blog_post
+title: Seven Awesome New Features In Visual Studio 2017
 author: leebrandt
 date: 2017-05-03T00:00:00Z
-tags:
-- visual studio
-- xamarin
-- javascript
-- jsx
-- editor config
-title: Seven Awesome New Features In Visual Studio 2017
+tags: [visual studio, xamarin, javascript, jsx, editor config]
 ---

 Microsoft developers have been using Visual Studio for their IDE since before .NET was even a thing.
 Visual Studio is twenty years old this year, and on March 7th, 2017 Microsoft released the latest version of it's flagship developer product, Visual Studio.
 With this release are a bunch of new features, improvements, and exciting changes for the beloved Microsoft developer environment.
 Here are seven features in the new IDE that will excite developers using the development environment.